datafilter/HalfKey/motivation.md

 ## Conclusion - only partially migrating sensitive passwords

-For the accounts that I do care about, for which there is no option to force non-weak(sms/email) 2-factor-authentication, I wanted a way to generate a longer password than the one saved in the password manager.
+For the few accounts that I do care about, which doesn't support strong 2FA, I wanted a way to generate a longer password than the one saved in the password manager.

 To do that, I supplement my sensitive passwords with [HalfKey](usage.md)